Government of Puerto Rico

-The U.S. President, currently Donald Trump, is head of state.
-The extent of the powers of the local government and the rights of its citizens as enumerated in the Puerto Rican constitution and law are bound to the authority of the U.S. Constitution and law, which are enacted and amended by the U.S. Congress, executed and enforced by the U.S. President, and interpreted and validated by the U.S. Supreme Court.
-Puerto Rico does not have voting representation in the U.S. Congress, as the only congressional member from the archipelago and island is the Resident Commissioner, a non-voting member to the U.S. House elected by popular vote every four years.
+The U.S. president, currently Donald Trump, is head of state.
+The extent of the powers of the local government and the rights of its citizens as enumerated in the Puerto Rican constitution and law are bound to the authority of the U.S. Constitution and law, which are enacted and amended by the U.S. Congress, executed and enforced by the U.S. president, and interpreted and validated by the U.S. Supreme Court.
+However, the U.S. Constitution applies selectively in Puerto Rico, as it is not incorporated into the U.S. As a result, not all constitutional rights are available for Puerto Rico, including the right to voting representation in the U.S. Congress, where it is only represented by a resident commissioner, a non-voting member to the U.S. House elected by popular vote every four years.
+Furthermore, residents of Puerto Rico cannot vote in U.S. presidential general elections, as it is not entitled to electoral votes for president.

-Neither a sovereign state nor a U.S. state, Puerto Rico is a self-governing U.S. unincorporated territory subject to the constitutional and territorial sovereignty of the U.S. federal government.
+Neither a sovereign state nor a U.S. state, Puerto Rico is a self-governing unincorporated U.S. territory subject to the constitutional and territorial sovereignty of the U.S. federal government.
 Specifically, the U.S. Congress has plenary authority or unlimited power over the archipelago and island through the Territorial Clause in Article IV of the U.S. Constitution.
 As such, it operates as an administrative division and dependent territory belonging to, but not an integral part of, the U.S., which is composed of the 50 states and the federal District of Columbia.

 The U.S. federal government has enumerated powers, including monetary policy, foreign relations, and defense, while the local government has reserved powers, including education, law enforcement, and elections.
 Both governments share concurrent powers, including taxation and fiscal policy.
 The political status of Puerto Rico is an ongoing debate.